HarshaReddyVardhan/resolveBugs/README.md

 ## Submission

-**IMPORTANT:** Before sharing your CodeSandbox, open the `email.txt` file and replace your email on the only line of the file.
-Don't use any prefix or suffix, just your email.

 You will submit a link to a CodeSandbox with your responses.
 Make sure your CodeSandbox has the shape of this Regex: `/^https:\/\/codesandbox\.io\/p\/sandbox\/[a-z\d]{6}$/`. _See [Coding](#coding)_